Jchen26-US/JMFC/README.md

 - **Pass 1** — scans the source to assign addresses to all labels
 - **Pass 2** — encodes every instruction to its 32-bit machine code representation, resolving label references for branches and jumps

-To run the assembler within the subdirectory, first install rustc:
+To run the assembler first install rustc:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+Then within the subdirectory `tools/mips_32_assembler/:
 ```bash
 cargo run -- input.asm output_name
 ```
+Where input.asm is a MIPS 32 assembly file and the output_name is your desired output file name.

 If arguments are omitted the assembler prompts interactively: